element-foundation/construction-paper/construction-paper/Construction-Paper.md

 If fixed rate terms are not offered, there is a small delta on over-collateralization to cover the unknown yield payments.
 Users could also buy eP:ETH on the market, use it as collateral for an ETH-backed loan while earning the fixed rate yield it provides.
 The user's fixed rate yield may end up exceeding the borrowing yield, ultimately gaining a profit.

 ## 7. Summary
 Element Finance is an open, self-sustaining, community-governed protocol that initially allows users to access BTC, ETH, USDC, DAI at a discount.
-Element introduces further avenues of capital efficiency to DeFi users and are is dedicated to continued innovation.
-The team is protocol first, introducing new primitives as the foundation for more products to be built in the DeFi space.
+Element introduces further avenues of capital efficiency to DeFi users and is dedicated to continued innovation.
+The team is protocol first, focused on introducing new primitives as the foundation for more products to be built in the DeFi space.

 For more information, visit the [Element Finance Website](http://element.fi/).